bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 cc                  array    An array of usernames to CC on this bug. comment_is_private  boolean  If set to ``true``, the description is private,
-                             otherwise it is assumed to be public. is_markdown         boolean  If set to ``true``, the description has Markdown structures; otherwise it is normal text. groups              array    An array of group names to put this bug into.
+                             otherwise it is assumed to be public. comment_tags        array    An array of strings to add as comment tags for the description. is_markdown         boolean  If set to ``true``, the description has Markdown structures; otherwise it is normal text. groups              array    An array of group names to put this bug into.
 You